ading2210/freedns-client/README.md

 - Send account creation email
 - Get domains in the registry
 - Get subdomains in an account
-- Create a new subdoman record
+- Create a new subdomain record
 - Update subdomain records

 ## Installation: